How to open an FBS account?

 Open Level Up Bonus account in web or mobile version of FBS Personal Area and get up to $140 free to your account.

 Candlestick chart is one of the chart types used in financial markets.
 It originated in Japan two centuries ago and has long since won the hearts of traders all over the world.
 Japanese candlesticks can tell a lot about the behavior of market participants.
 Candlestick chart itself is a powerful analytical tool.

 A single candlestick shows the dynamics of the price during a particular period of time.
 If you are looking at the weekly timeframe, each candlestick stands for a 1-week change in the price.
 If you are at the M5, each candlestick corresponds to 5 minutes of the price action.

-A candlestick consists of a body (the area between the open and the close) and an upper and a lower shadow (price excursions above and below the real body), which are also referred to as “wicks” and “tails”.
+A candlestick consists of a body (the area between the open and the close prices) and an upper and a lower shadow (the vertical lines above and below the real body), which are also referred to as “wicks” and “tails”.
 The wicks pinpoint the highest and lowest price during the time span of a candlestick.

 If the prices rose during the time period, the candle is usually painted in white or green.
 In this case, the opening price at the bottom of the body and the closing price is at its top.